Nde-Code/ShodanTS/README.md

 This client is fully built based on the Shodan API documentation: https://developer.shodan.io/api

 > At the beginning, I just needed a small client to help me with some personal projects.
-There was already a small client called [shodan_deno](https://github.com/aldinp16/shodan_deno), but it was too limited for **my needs**.
-So I decided to create my own from scratch and share it on my GitHub.
+There was already a small client called [shodan_deno](https://github.com/aldinp16/shodan_deno), but it was too limited for my needs.
+So I decided to create my own from scratch with a completely reinvented structure and share it on my GitHub.

 ## Note:
 Some methods are not currently implemented.
 These include:

-- `Internet scan` via the endpoint `shodan/scan/internet`.
-This requires an enterprise license.
+- `Internet scan` via `shodan/scan/internet` (requires an enterprise license)
 - `Network Alerts`
 - `Notifiers`
 - `Bulk Data` (requires an enterprise license)